The Canadian Press: History

 With the arrival of radio and television, The Canadian Press created Broadcast News (BN) in 1954, a subsidiary to deliver text specifically written for broadcasters.
 On January 1, 1954, BN replaced Press News.
 The venture operated in co-operation with private broadcasters, and supplied news reports to privately owned radio and television stations in Canada.
 Charles Edwards was named the first manager and secretary of BN.
 In 1956, BN established the first national voice news wire service for broadcasters in Canada, which became BN Voice in 1961, which then served 34 radio stations with national and international news.
-When Edwards retired in 1971, BN had grown to serve 298 radio and television stations in Canada, and increased to 45 staff and a $2-million budget by 1971.
+When Edwards retired in 1971, BN had grown to serve 298 radio and television stations in Canada, and increased to 45 staff and a $2-million budget.
 In 1979, CP added network newscasts for subscribing stations.

+In 1985, Canadian Press purchased long-time rival British United Press, by then known as United Press Canada, from Sun Media.

 The news agency has a staff of more than 180 journalists in its bureaus across Canada, as well as a correspondent in Washington, DC.
-It had also operated a bureau in London, England, until 2004, has had reporters covering the Canadian mission in Afghanistan since 2002, and delivers news coverage to the West Indies.
+It also operated a bureau in London, England, until 2004, has had reporters covering the Canadian mission in Afghanistan since 2002, and delivers news coverage to the West Indies.
 With its alliance through the Associated Press, there is now a worldwide exchange of news.

-Canadian Press Enterprises Inc. is the entity that was to "take over the operations of the Canadian Press" according to a November 2010 article in the Toronto Star.
-The new board met for the first time on November 29, 2010 to review the operations of The Canadian Press.
-As of January 2020, Torstar, Globe and Mail and Montreal's La Presse continued to be the owners of The Canadian Press.
+Canadian Press Enterprises Inc. is the entity that was to "take over the operations of the Canadian Press", according to a November 2010 article in the Toronto Star.
+The new board met for the first time on November 29, 2010, to review the operations of The Canadian Press.
+As of January 2020, Torstar, The Globe and Mail and Montreal's La Presse continued to be the owners of The Canadian Press.